t0mpr1c3/DOWNFALL/README.md

 ### Theme

 Confidence is plummeting as the British economy crashes to the ground.
-Exchange the falling currency before it loses all of its value!
+The situation demands grit and resolve: the national currency is falling through the floor, and although you hate the idea of it, you must exchange all of your money before it loses its value altogether.
+Successful play is rewarded with a patriotic anthem.

 ### Tips

 DOWNFALL has no winners, only survivors.
 The best strategy is not to play.

-You -- *MAY* -- have something to regret.
+Gambling with the future of the country something that you *May* regret.

 ### Keys